malgorithms/toffee/README.md

 TOFFEE
 =========
-A templating language based on CoffeeScript with slick nesting, tokens, and automatic indentation.
+A templating language based on the simplicity and beauty of CoffeeScript.
-Compatible with Express 2.x, 3.x, and the browser.
+Compatible with node (including Express 2.x, 3.x) and, very soon, the browser.
 In Express 3.x, the Toffee engine handles partials/includes and smart view caching.

 status